eEcoLiDAR/laserchicken/File_Formats_README.md

 ## PCD:
 The [PCD](http://pointclouds.org/documentation/tutorials/pcd_file_format.php) is used as a file format to support 3D point cloud data.
-Please refer to [pointclouds.org](http://pointclouds.org/documentation/tutorials/pcd_file_format.php) for moe information and reference.
+Please refer to [pointclouds.org](http://pointclouds.org/documentation/tutorials/pcd_file_format.php) for reference and more information.
 Each PCD file contains a header (ASCII) that identifies and declares certain properties of the point cloud data stored in the file.

 **HEADER:** The header entries must be specified precisely in the following order: